 If you believe that your Windows Live account has been hacked, try to sign in to it and do the following:

 1] If you can sign in to your account, try changing your password as immediately.
 It will help thwart the hacker who now knows your password, from signing in to your account again.
-All you need to do for this is go to your account’s security page and select the option to change the password and simply follow the instructions.
+All you need to do for this is go to your account’s security page, select the option to change the password, and simply follow the instructions.

-2] If you can’t sign in to your account, it could either be because you have forgotten your password or someone has hacked into your account and changed the password.
+2] If you can’t sign in to your account, it could be because you forgot your password or someone hacked into your account and changed the password.
 In that case, fill out the account recovery form by following the procedure below:

-- Go to the account Password Reset page and select “Forgot my password” and then “I think someone else is using my Microsoft account” and click Next.
+- Go to the account Password Reset page, select “Forgot my password” and then “I think someone else is using my Microsoft account,” and click Next.

-- If you remember, then put in the phone number, email address or Skype name that was used to create that Windows Live account.
+- If you remember, put in the phone number, email address, or Skype name used to create that Windows Live account.

-- Choose the “I don’t have any of these” option when you are asked to verify your identity and then click “Next”.
+- Choose the “I don’t have any of these” options when you are asked to verify your identity and then click “Next”.

-This will lead you to a page that reads “Recover your account”.
+This will lead you to a “Recover your account” page.
 You’ll need to follow the steps below to fill out the recovery form and submit your account recovery request.

-- Double check to ensure that the account detailed written under “Email, phone or Skype name” section are yours and are spelled correctly.
+- Double-check to ensure that the account details written under the “Email, phone, or Skype name” section are yours and are spelled correctly.

-- Fill in an email address that Microsoft can use to contact you regarding the recovery of your account and then hit “Next”.
+- Fill in an email address that Microsoft can use to contact you regarding your account recovery, and then hit “Next”.